grasmash/distro-guide/README.md

 # Distribution Guide

 This document provides guidance for developing and maintaining a Drupal distribution.
-It includes general guidelines for planning, maintenance, and governance, and explores common challenges that distribution maintainers face.
+It includes the following:

+* Definition and anatomy of a distribution
+* Responsibilities of a distribution owner
+* Technical and implementation guidelines
+* Project management and organization guidelines
+* An exploration of common mistakes
+* Links to related resources on Drupal.org

 ---